-The Japanese Wreck can virtually be dived all year round because of its fairly sheltered location, but will definitely be at its best during the dry monsoonal season between April and November.
+The Japanese Wreck in Bali can be dived virtually all year round because of its fairly sheltered location.
+But will definitely be at its best during the dry monsoonal season between April and November.

 The silty bottom and the shallow depth of the wreck means that choppy seas will quickly degrade the underwater visibility and really spoil the dive…

-The wreck offers a great location for photographers and you will need a fish-eye lens to do the site justice… but don’t forget your macro lenses as well as there are a lot of commensal shrimps on those gorgonian fans.
+The wreck offers a great location for photographers and you will need a fish-eye lens to do the site justice… But don’t forget your macro lenses as well as there are a lot of small stuff to see!

-For wide-angle photography it is best to dive early in the morning or later in the afternoon to avoid the harsh overhead sun during mid-day which is an issue because of the shallow depth.
+For wide-angle photography it is best to dive early in the morning or later in the afternoon.
+So as to avoid the harsh overhead sun during mid-day which is an issue because of the shallow depth.

 There is so much to see and photograph on the Japanese wreck that I usually dedicate a couple of days to it.
 That way I can really make the most of the changing light during the day.